 ‘Social networking’ is using the internet to interact, form communities and build connections with people who share common interests.

-Teenagers use social networking websites such as Facebook, Tumblr and Instagram to:
+Teenagers use social networking sites such as Facebook, Tumblr, Twitter, Snapchat and Instagram to:

-- post comments on their own and other people’s main profile spaces or timelines
+- post comments on their own and other people’s posts, photos and videos

 - send and receive messages

 - join or follow interest groups.

 Some children and teenagers also connect with other people through online gaming sites.